 How to Tarp a Roof

-This is simply a suggestion on how you can provide a temporary repair to a damaged roof.
-A1 Tarps assumes no liability or responsibility for accidents that may occur during the repair or if the tarp you use is not sturdy enough to keep rain out.
-Information on this page was provided courtesy of consultants at A1 Tarps.
+Disclaimer: Tarping your roof is only a temporary solution until a professional can come to fix it.
+This guide is only a suggestion for how you temporarily repair your roof.
+A1 Tarps assumes no liability or responsibility for accidents that may occur during the repair of your roof or if the tarp you choose is not sturdy enough to keep the rain out.